QPC-github/mtix/README.md

 ## Usage

-The pipeline is constructed with 7 input parameters:
+The pipeline is constructed with the following input parameters:

 1. Path to the Descriptor name lookup file.
 This file maps internal Descriptor ids to Descriptor names.
 2. Path to Desciptor unique identifier file.
 This file maps internal Descriptor ids to NLM DUIs.